 If you aren't living in the wild yourself, then somebody, somewhere, has your history.
 Your credit history, your employment history, you health history, your shopping history, your web page history, and on and on...

+If you use a shopping card, Like Krogers, Marsh, IGA, etc, then you probably get coupons in the mail for just the exact foods that you like to eat and that you normally buy.
+Your coupon is a thank you for having allowed your grocer to sell your purchasing and eating habits to other firms.
 Your bank regularly sells your information to brokers, insurance companies, mortgage lenders, and anyone else with some cash to pony up for the information.
 In fact, almost ALL of the companies you've Ever done business with, sells your information in some form or another.
 This gives them even more income to further enhance their bottom line.

 So why are you so paranoid about this company verses all the others ?